locka99/opcua/samples/demo-server/README.md

 6. Generate a PKI keypair that is acceptable to your test environment and matches the IP address you set in the config.
 Copy this to `pki/own/cert.der` and `pki/private/private.pem`.

+### Troubleshooting

+* It is best to try opening Project settings in test harness and browsing to server first to ensure trust is possible, and to troubleshoot any basic connection issues.
+* Check logs if certs are rejected.
+* If you get `BadCertificateTimeInvalid` returned to the test harness, try setting `check_time` to `false` in the `server.test.conf`.
+For some reason test harness uses certs which can be out of date.
+* If the network is IPv6, use `127.0.0.1` instead of the machine name or `localhost`

 ## Run using Docker

 If you want to build the demo server and don't have a development environment then another option is to use docker as follows: